phonowell/genshin-impact-script/doc/tactic-en.md

-# Tactics
+# Tactic

-The Tactics module allows to set up custom combat loops for each character independently.
+The tactic module allows to set up custom combat loops for each character independently.

 This module is used by setting `on-long-press` in `config.ini`.